River-Mochi/AdjustTransitCapacity/README.md

   (scales how many passengers each vehicle can carry)
 - Each slider ranges from **100% → 1000%** of vanilla.
 - Changing a slider automatically re-applies the new capacities in the loaded city.
+- Buttons to Reset sliders to vanilla (100%).

 ### Notes
 - *Depot capacity* = maximum number of vehicles a single depot can maintain or spawn.